The welcoming committee at Corcovado isn’t the kind you meet everyday…

 As you can imagine, this is a hike, not a walk.
 You will be carrying all your gear on your back, including food, water, camping gear, etc. We didn’t follow this route ourselves, so we can’t give any first-hand accounts or advice.
 However, if you want to experience the depths of the park, this is the route for you.
 As mentioned previously, it’s also the route we will take if we ever return to the park.

 It’s highly advisable to hire a tour guide to take you into the park.
-It’s not completely necessary, and travelers successfully venture into the park on a regular basis.
-However, on all our jungle trekking, we wouldn’t have seen anything without the expert eye of a guide.
+On all our jungle trekking, we wouldn’t have seen anything without the expert eye of a guide.
 Keep in mind that in Corcovado is particularly rugged.
 There have been stories of hikers getting stranded or lost, and we heard from a local that there are deaths in the park every year.
 A knowledgeable guide is a fantastic resource.
 (But on that note, do your research and be sure to hire a reliable and reputable guide.)

 Cons: There’s a bit of planning that goes into a successful multi-day hike.
 If you don’t already have necessary gear and equipment, then this isn’t necessarily a budget option either.
 You’re going to sweat.
 A lot.